bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_06.md

 {quiz, id: chapter_06, attempts: 1}

 ?
-In a stack machine, What is the stack `2 2 2 2` returns?
+In a stack machine, What does the stack `2 2 2 2` returns?

 A) 2
 b) 4
 c) 6
 d) 8
-e) 2222
+e) 16

+?
+What are the benefits of Non-Turing Complete languages

+a) More predictable resource usage
+b) lesser loopholes for hacks to occur
+c) Easier to debug
+D) All of the above

 {/quiz}